GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

    1. When `__step` is equal to `initiate_auth` , the custom script *must* authenticate the user using the provided credentials      and *must* create a session on the server (authenticated or not) and return the session id in the idtoken with a claim name of `__session_id`.
 If the user can't be authenticated, the script must return false.
    1. When `__step` is equal to `verify_auth`, the custom script *must* get the http post parameter called `__session_id` and verify if the associated session is authenticated.
 If it's not authenticated , the script *must* return `false`.

-To see an example, review the default Custom Script that ships with Gluu Radius.
+To see an example, review the default authentication script that ships with Gluu Radius.